csbg/SplineOmics/docs/articles/get_started.md

 The main goals of this analysis are:

-- **Identify proteins with significant temporal changes**: Out of 7162 cellular proteins, the objective is to detect which proteins show a significant change over time after the CHO cells were fed (i.e., the impact of the feeding).
+- **Identify proteins with significant temporal changes**: Among the 1165 proteins in this example dataset, the objective is to detect which proteins show a significant change over time after the CHO cells were fed (i.e., the impact of the feeding).
 - **Cluster hits based on temporal patterns**: The proteins (hits) with significant temporal changes will be clustered according to their time-based patterns.
-- **Perform gene set enrichment analysis**: For each cluster, a gene set enrichment analysis will be performed to determine if specific biological processes are up- or downregulated after feeding.
+- **Perform over-representation analysis (ORA)**: For each cluster, ORA will be performed to determine if specific biological processes are over-represented among the clustered hits after feeding.

 #### Note